 Before making an application please take the time to read the following documents carefully:

-ANZBP Advisory Committee Administrative Arrangements
+ANZBP Advisory Committee Role and Responsibility

 Additionally please consider the following questions:

-1. Am I able to commit the time needed to be successful in this role?
+- Am I able to commit the time needed to be successful in this role?
 This role requires a commitment of around 5-10 hours per month, increasing around event and meeting times (approx 3 times per year).
 Most of this will involve answering emails, engaging in online discussions with other committee members and the wider membership and reviewing documents.
 In order to provide stability for the membership, we ask that you intend to commit to volunteering in this role for a term of 3 years.

-2. Does my employer support my application?
-To be considered for this role your organisation must be an ANZBP member for the financial year 2021/22.
+- Does my employer support my application?
+To be considered for this role your organisation must be an ANZBP member for the financial year 2024/25.
 To attend meetings and fully participate in the advisory board, your employer must be highly supportive of this valuable professional development opportunity.

-3. Will my employer fund my participation?
+- Will my employer fund my participation?
 No remuneration is available for this volunteer role, and ANZBP does not fund travel or accommodation to attend meetings except in exceptional circumstances.
 You are welcome to self-fund, but we advise discussing financing your travel with your employer.

 How do I submit my application?

-Please download our ANZBP Advisory Committee Nomination Form, complete and submit it to the Program Manager by the 31th August 2021
+Please download our 2024 ANZBP Advisory Committee Nomination Form, complete and submit it to the Program Manager by the 13 November 2024.

 If you have any questions or would like to talk to an existing member of the advisory board about their experiences, please get in touch with the Program Manager to discuss.